polkadot-fellows/RFCs/text/0027-corejam.md

 #### Initial Validation

-There are a number of initial validation requirements which the RCBA must do in order to ensure no time is wasted on further, possibly costly, computation.
+There are a number of initial validation requirements which the RcBA must do in order to ensure no time is wasted on further, possibly costly, computation.

 Firstly, any given Work Report must have enough attestation signatures to be considered for inclusion on-chain.
-Only one Work Report may be considered for inclusion from each RCVG per block.
+Only one Work Report may be considered for inclusion from each RcVG per block.

-Secondly, any Work Reports introduced by the RCBA must be *Recent*, defined as having a `context.header_hash` which is an ancestor of the RCBA head and whose height is less than `RECENT_BLOCKS` from the block which the RCBA is now authoring.
+Secondly, any Work Reports introduced by the RcBA must be *Recent*, defined as having a `context.header_hash` which is an ancestor of the RcBA head and whose height is less than `RECENT_BLOCKS` from the block which the RcBA is now authoring.

 ```rust
 const RECENT_BLOCKS: u32 = 16;
 ```

-Thirdly, the RCBA may not include multiple Work Reports for the same Work Package.
+Thirdly, the RcBA may not include multiple Work Reports for the same Work Package.
 Since Work Reports become inherently invalid once they are no longer *Recent*, then this check may be simplified to ensuring that there are no Work Reports of the same Work Package within any *Recent* blocks.

-Fourthly, the RCBA may not include Work Reports whose prerequisites are not themselves included in *Recent* blocks.
+Fourthly, the RcBA may not include Work Reports whose prerequisites are not themselves included in *Recent* blocks.

-In order to ensure all of the above tests are honoured by the RCBA, a block which contains Work Reports which fail any of these tests shall panic on import.
-The Relay-chain's on-chain logic will thus include these checks in order to ensure that they are honoured by the RCBA.
+In order to ensure all of the above tests are honoured by the RcBA, a block which contains Work Reports which fail any of these tests shall panic on import.
+The Relay-chain's on-chain logic will thus include these checks in order to ensure that they are honoured by the RcBA.
 We therefore introduce the *Recent Inclusions* storage item, which retaining all Work Package hashes which were included in the *Recent* blocks:

 ```rust
 const MAX_CORES: u32 = 512;